-We are governed by a 15-member Subregional Board of Directors.
+We are governed by a 15-member subregional board of directors (the "Board").
 The governing bodies of the Participating Municipalities appoint members to our Board according to the ratio of the population of each Participating Municipality to the total population within our boundaries.
 A Participating Municipality having a population which entitles it to make a fraction of an appointment may combine that fraction with one or more other Participating Municipalities to make one appointment, but no Participating Municipality may appoint more than 65% of the members of the Board.
 The Board is restructured whenever there is a change in the member municipalities or every fifth year after the date census data or population estimates become available.